Robbie025/robbie025.github.io/_posts/2024-01-04-cobot-feature.md

 ---
 layout: post
 tags: [soopr, config]
-title: Collaborative Operration is a Feature not to be taken lightly.
+title: Collaborating with Robots is a Feature
 ---

 As of the year 2024, machies are still designed in a way so that it can operate autonomously within a very specific boundary.
 Robots are machines, and like all machines are designed, operated and commissioned by humans.